Phillip Schofield: Alison Hammond and Dermot O'Leary pay tribute on This Morning

 Alison Hammond and Dermot O'Leary opened Monday's episode of This Morning with a tribute to Phillip Schofield following his departure from the show.

-The 61-year-old left the ITV programme following reports of a rift between himself and co-star Holly Willoughby.
+The 61-year-old left the ITV programme following reports of a rift between himself and co-host Holly Willoughby.

 Opening Monday's show, Hammond described Schofield as "one of the best live television broadcasters this country has ever had".

-O'Leary said everyone at at ITV "wish him all the best for the future".
+O'Leary said everyone at ITV "wishes him all the best for the future".

 Hammond and O'Leary usually present the daytime show on Fridays but stepped in on Monday.
 It has not yet been announced who will permanently replace Schofield.